Sparrow (Ashley Monroe album)

 Sparrow is the fourth studio album by American country music artist Ashley Monroe, released on April 20, 2018, through Warner Bros.
 Nashville.
-The album is produced by Dave Cobb and recorded in the iconic RCA Studio A.
+The album was produced by Dave Cobb and recorded in the iconic RCA Studio A. It was preceded by the lead single "Hands on You", which was later covered by Lorrie Morgan on her 2024 album Dead Girl Walking.

 Background

 In an interview with Rolling Stone, Monroe said "I knew I wanted to work with Dave; all of his records are consistently awesome and classic, timeless, old and new all in one".
 Monroe also teamed with notable writer-artists Brendan Benson and Waylon Payne, including on the seductive "Wild Love", and with longtime friends Angaleena Presley and Anderson East, recording the album while pregnant with son Dalton, who was born in August 2017.
 In a press release to CMT she stated "To me, this record is about acknowledging past hurt, forgiveness and freedom to move forward.
 The most terrible things that happen to you are the most beautiful songs.
 That's what I respect most about music."

 Sonically, Monroe lists country pop-oriented material by Glen Campbell, Shelby Lynne, Waylon Jennings and Elvis Presley as influences, particularly for their use of strings.
 She also mentioned listening to albums by Elton John and Rick Hall during recording.